Sign in

 From contributor E:

-When you say "spread on lots of glue" you can put on too much.
-For spreading glue for things like yours I keep a fine grooved glue trowel and spread glue with that.
-It makes for nice even coverage.
-Also, let the glue dry at least overnight.
-In the center glue will take longer to dry.
-Check with your suppliers - someone will surely have 1.5" MDF in sheets.
-Scuff sand (80 grit) and blow off dust just before gluing.
+When you say "spread on lots of glue," you might be using too much.
+For tasks like yours, I use a fine-grooved glue trowel to ensure even coverage.
+Also, allow the glue to dry overnight, as the center may take longer to dry.
+Check with suppliers; someone likely has 1.5" MDF sheets.
+Remember to scuff sand (80 grit) and remove dust before gluing.

 From Gene Wengert, forum technical advisor:

-I would emphasize the final statement made above and that is to lightly sand the MDF and veneer just before gluing to achieve fresh surfaces.
-Old surfaces can have a variety of contaminants, including oils or waxes from the initial production.
+Sanding MDF and veneer just before gluing is crucial to achieve fresh surfaces, devoid of contaminants like oils or waxes from initial production.

 From the original questioner: